Jump to Recipe →

 Olive Oil Foundation (1/2 cup extra virgin olive oil)

-This seems like a lot of oil, but it creates the silky sauce base that makes this dish work.
-Quality matters: This is where you’ll taste the difference, but mid-range olive oil works fine for family cooking.
-Budget reality: Buy the best you can afford since it’s the main flavor component.
+This seems like a lot of oil, but it creates the silky sauce base that makes this dish work. flavor.
+Quality matters: This is where you’ll taste the difference, but mid-range olive oil works fine for family cooking. work.
+Budget reality: Buy the best you can afford since it’s the main flavor component. cooking.
 Storage note: Keep olive oil in a cool, dark place to maintain freshness.

 Flavor Finishers: